anaraven/best-practices/slides/best-practices.md

 ## …but I work alone…
 Even if we work alone, we are still communicating

-+ with your **supervisor**
++ with your **supervisor/advisor**
 + with the **referees** of your paper
 + with other **scientists** that read (and cite) you
+    + including the next Ph.D. student in your lab
 + with the **general public**
 + with our **future self**

-Each one of these interactions forces/conveys/brings a corresponding good practice/discipline
+Each one of these interactions can improve following a good practice

 <!-- ## …but I work alone…
 Even if we work alone, we are still communicating with reviewers, other scientists (that we would like to cite us) and the general public.